 Forty impact statements were assessed for the Electrical Outage scenario, across the areas of Economy, People, Public Administration, Social Setting and Environment.
-The below figure illustrates the results.
+The table below illustrates the results.

-For example, 32.5% of the risk statements were assigned a "High" level of risk.
+(For example, 32.5% of the risk statements were assigned a "High" level of risk.
 The numbers in the boxes show the number of risk assessments from each area that were assigned the corresponding risk category.
 For example, there was one "Economy" category risk statement that was assigned a "Very Low" level of risk.
+The bottom row shows what percentage of the risk statements were sorted into each risk category.)